 Successful nurses are of the opinion that being late shows unprofessionalism and an uncaring nature on their part.
 Hence, they always maintain punctuality in their schedule.
 They come to work on time and are always eager to work beyond their shift hours.
 No matter what happens, their patient’s healthcare comes first; excuses do not define them!

-Consequently, by incorporating these 6 habits, you can become a nurse who will be appreciated and respected in the healthcare community.
+Consequently, by incorporating these 6 good nurse qualities, you can become a nurse who will be appreciated and respected in the healthcare community.
 Not only that, but you will also become a person who will truly be able to make a difference in somebody’s life.
 Find more qualities of a good nurse below.